 OpenVPN protocol

-While we were at it, we also tested Surfshark and ProtonVPN servers on the OpenVPN protocol.
+We also tested Surfshark and ProtonVPN servers on the OpenVPN protocol.

 OpenVPN UDP | Surfshark | ProtonVPN |